skergoat/Minichat-with-Node.js/README.md

     - git clone the repository
     - cd inside the repository
-    - run npm install to install dependencies
+    - run npm install to get dependencies
     - install and/or start mongodb on your computer
     - change the connexion infos in dbconnect.js
     - run npm start